-- Green corridors, including river and canal banks, cycle ways, and rights of way.
-These linear routes may be used for walking, cycling or horse riding, whether for leisure purposes or travel, and provide opportunities for wildlife migration and movement. - Civic spaces, usually hard surfaced areas such as urban squares or market squares designed for pedestrians and providing a setting for civic buildings, and gathering spaces for community events or public demonstrations. - 1.6 The above typology excludes 'SLOAP' (space left over after planning) and other small, areas of land such as roadside verges, which are not intended for specific use but provide a visual amenity.
-Such green space can make an important contribution to the public realm, as required through Core Strategy policy DM5, but it falls outside the definition of public open space to which this guidance applies. - 1.7 Sustainable drainage measures such as swales and basins may fall into several of the open space categories described above.
+i) Green corridors - such as river and canal banks, cycle ways, and rights of way.
+These linear routes may be used for walking, cycling or horse riding, whether for leisure purposes or travel, and provide opportunities for wildlife migration and movement.

+j) Civic spaces - usually hard surfaced areas such as urban squares or market squares designed for pedestrians and providing a setting for civic buildings, heritage assets and gathering spaces for community events or public demonstrations.

+- 1.11 The above categories (typologies) exclude 'SLOAP' (space left over after planning) and other small areas of land such as roadside verges, which are not intended for specific use but provide a visual amenity such green space can make an important contribution to the public realm, as required through the adopted Ipswich Local Plan policy DM5, but it falls outside the definition of public open space to which this guidance applies. - 1.12 In addition, there are sustainable drainage (SuDS) opportunities in most open space cases see the table under paragraph 6.10.
+Sustainable drainage measures such as swales and basins may fall into several of the open space categories described above.
 They may function as park and garden (for example Downham Boulevard at Ravenswood), amenity open space (for example Martinet Green, Ravenswood), children's play space (for example Emperor Circle, Ravenswood), or natural and semi-natural green space (for example Hayhill Allotments).
 However, they may not necessarily contribute towards public open space provision at all.
-Whether sustainable drainage can be classed as public open space will depend upon how it is designed and managed and whether it is usable by the public. - Open spaces and sport and recreation facilities make a key contribution to achieving sustainable development.
-The National Planning Policy Framework (NPPF) (paragraph 109) requires the planning system to recognise the wider benefits of ecosystem services to people, such as the provision of food and water, flood control, recreation, and net gains in biodiversity.
-Open spaces make a key contribution to delivering these services.
-Some of these benefits, such as mitigating the effects of climate change, are provided over a long timescale and this is reflected in some of the long term targets that open spaces will help to deliver e.g. the DEFRA targets on Climate Change 2080. - 1.9 Canopy cover (trees, woodlands and large shrub masses seen from a bird's eye view) is an important element of green infrastructure and represents a key resource that can significantly contribute to climate change adaptation.
+Whether sustainable drainage can be classed as public open space will depend upon how it is designed and managed and whether it is usable by the public. - 1.13 Open spaces and sport and recreation facilities make a key contribution to achieving sustainable development.
+The National Planning Policy Framework (NPPF) (paragraph 109) requires the planning system to recognise the wider benefits to people through measures such as the provision of food and water, flood control, recreation, and improving biodiversity.
+Open spaces make a key contribution to delivering these measures.
+Some of these benefits, such as mitigating the effects of climate change, are provided over a long timescale and this is reflected in some of the long term targets that open spaces will help to deliver e.g. the DEFRA targets on Climate Change 2080. - 1.14 Canopy cover (trees, woodlands and large shrub masses seen from a bird's eye view) is an important element of green infrastructure and represents a key resource that can significantly contribute to climate change adaptation such as acting as living carbon sinks.
 It is not a type of open space itself, but is a component of open spaces and makes an important contribution to sustainable development.
 There is considerable evidence supported by national research pointing to the importance of trees from a social, environmental and economic standpoint.
-In planning new developments, due consideration must be given to existing trees and hedgerows and the requirement to increase tree canopy cover. - 1.10 The requirement for built sport and recreation facilities such as swimming pools and indoor sports halls is not included in this document.
-The provision of built indoor sports facilities or financial contributions in lieu of on-site provision will be dealt with on
+In planning new developments, due consideration must be given to existing trees and hedgerows and the requirement to increase tree canopy cover.
+The Council's adopted Local Plan Policy DM 10 contains a target to achieve 22% tree canopy cover by 2050 (based on the maximum existing cover in the most wooded areas of Ipswich and the potential for further planting).